ThoughtChewer/bible_studies/content/Bible Study 7 - The Flood.md

 		- [[Genesis 1.1-2.3]]
 		- Clue for what is to come.
 ## Read through: [Genesis 7.1-7.24](https://www.biblegateway.com/passage/?search=Genesis%207&version=NASB)
+- Question: Big picture, what is happening in this story?
+	- Just let them talk.
+- Question: What are interesting things that you noticed?
+	- Just let them talk.
 - Question: In 7.1 God says that he has seen Noah to be righteous.
 What does this passage show us about Noah to help us understand what it looks like to be righteous?
 	- Noah walked with God 6.9
 	- Noah simply obeyed everything that God asked him.
 6.22